 About the Author - Professor Emeritus Brian J. Morris

 Brian J. Morris was born in 1950 in Adelaide, South Australia, graduated from the University of Adelaide in 1972 and obtained his PhD from Monash University and University of Melbourne (jointly) in Melbourne in 1975, before doing 3 years of postdoctoral research in the USA, firstly at the University of Missouri, Columbia for a year, and then at the University of California, School of Medicine, in San Francisco for two years.

 He returned to Australia in 1978 after being appointed as an academic at The University of Sydney in 1978, won the Edgeworth David Medal (state award for science) in 1985, was awarded a DSc in 1993, and was appointed to a Chair in the School of Medical Sciences in the Faculty of Medicine from 1999.
 He was elected as a Fellow of the American Heart Association in 2003 and in 2010 was awarded the Lewis K. Dahl memorial lecture which he presented in Washington, DC at the annual scientific meeting of the Council for High Blood Pressure Research.
 That body (then the Council on Hypertension) bestowed on him the 2014 Irvine Page-Alva Bradley Lifetime Achievement Award.

 On Australia Day in 2007 the Waverley Council conferred on him their "Scroll of Honour" in recognition of his community service.
 Prof. Morris has served 3 six-year terms as a member of the Executive Committee of the High Blood Pressure Research Council of Australia, having attended every meeting in its history from the first in 1978.
 He was Treasurer until end of 2010 and is currently Editor.
-Brian Morris is a member of the Editorial Board of Hypertension, an official journal of the American Heart Association, having served in this capacity over several terms.
+Until recently, he was a member of the Editorial Board of Hypertension, an official journal of the American Heart Association, having served in this capacity over several terms.
 He has also been a member of the editorial board of the Journal of Hypertension, the official journal of the International Society of Hypertension, and is currently an Associate Editor of Frontiers in Physiology (Integrative Physiology).

 Prof Brian J. Morris giving an invited address at a conference.